-Hazardous-materials handling on the project site over long-term construction and use of the project site may result in soil and groundwater contamination from accidental spills.
+Hazardous-materials handling on a project site over long-term construction and use of a project site may result in soil and groundwater contamination from accidental spills.

-The project will be required to comply with existing local, state, and federal regulations, which reduce the potential impacts associated with the transport, storage, handling, use, and disposal of hazardous materials including but not limited to submittal and approval of a Hazardous Materials Business Plan.

-Prior to issuance of building permits and operations, applicants will be required to submit sets of complete plans and specifications regarding the installation of any underground storage tanks and will be required to apply for and secure a Permit to Operate an Underground Storage Tank System to/from the Fresno County Department of Public Health, Environmental Health Division.
+All projects are required to comply with existing local, state, and federal regulations, which reduce the potential impacts associated with the transport, storage, handling, use, and disposal of hazardous materials including but not limited to submittal, approval, and implementation of: (1) A Hazardous Materials Business Plan; and, (2) Complete plans and specifications regarding the installation of any underground storage tanks and will be required to apply for and secure a Permit to Operate an Underground Storage Tank System prior to issuance of building permits and operations for any property, or portion thereof in accordance with Fresno County Department of Public Health, Environmental Health Division requirements.

-Additionally, due to the large scale of the project, each construction phase of the project would be required to prepare and implement a Storm Water Pollution Prevent Plan (SWPPP) and Monitoring Program.
-The SWPPP is a state requirement under the National Pollution Discharge Elimination System (NPDES) permit for construction sites over one acre.
+All phases of projects for construction sites over one acre are required to prepare and implement a Storm Water Pollution Prevent Plan (SWPPP) and Monitoring Program.
+The SWPPP is a state permit requirement under the National Pollution Discharge Elimination System (NPDES).
 The SWPPP identifies potential sources of pollution from the project that may affect the quality of storm water discharge, and requires that best management practices (BMPs) be implemented to prevent contamination at the source.
 By implementing BMPs during construction activities, accidental spills of hazardous materials would be contained, and soil and groundwater contamination would be minimized or prevented.